-6. You should have something similar to the screenshot below.
+- You should have something similar to the screenshot below.
 This is the millisecond counter and OBS with the camera feed on the same screen, and that camera feed is pointing at the monitor.
 You just need to be able to see the ms counter in the (2) places.

-7. Now, you would hit play on the ms counter in Youtube, and then stand back a bit and snap a picture with your cell phone.
+- Hit play on the ms counter in YouTube, and then stand back a bit and snap a picture with your cell phone.
 You just need to be able to read both sets of numbers.

 - Now I know exactly how much latency that feed has.
 If you go into OBS, go to the advanced audio properties, and in that window is a "sync offset" for each audio source.